supergoodsystems/docs/integrate-with-clients/python/configuration.md

 **Example**:

-Below will NOT redact the value stored at the key `authorization_token` located on the either on the body of the request or the body of the response.
+This example will NOT redact the value stored at the key `authorization_token` located on either the body of the request or the body of the response.

 ```
 Client(config={ includedKeys: ['authorization_token'] })